Before you start

 Use the search bar in the toolbar to filter the product grid while you work.
 Type a keyword to narrow results by title, handle, vendor, product type, tags, variant title, SKU, or configured attributes.- Pinned products always remain visible regardless of the search term.

-- Drag-and-drop is disabled while a filter is active to prevent accidental reordering.
+- Layers disables drag-and-drop while a filter is active to prevent accidental reordering.

-- Press Escape or click the clear button to reset the filter.
+- Click the clear button or use the Escape key to reset the filter.

 Previewing before you save